laurenstrapagiel/5things/README.md

 ## Overview

-5 Things is an anti-anxiety tools that walks users through a common anti-anxiety exercise that asks them to stop and name:
+5 Things is an anti-anxiety app that walks users through a common anti-anxiety exercise that asks them to stop and name:

 - 5 things they can see
 - 4 things they can touch